-Now observe how you feel when you say to yourself:
+Now notice how you feel when you say to yourself:

 “He (or she) feels lost.
 S/he feels afraid.
 S/he feels frustrated.”

-That is the power of what psychologists call “distanced self-talk.”
+That is the power of what distanced self-talk.

-You need your brain to reconnect to the inner guidance from your Pathfinder in order for him/her to find your best path forward to flow for any situation, challenge, or goal.
+You need your brain to reconnect to the inner guidance from your Pathfinder in order for him/her to find your best path forward for any situation, problem, or goal.

-In Mindful Pathfinding, I take on the role of mindfulness coach to my inner voice, Milo.
+With Mindful Pathfinding, I take on the role of mindfulness coach to my Inner Voice, Milo.

-Whenever I notice that Milo is upset, anxious, frustrated (which is the opposite of the feeling of flow) I know Milo has disconnected from Pathfinder’s inner guidance.
+Whenever I notice that Milo is upset, anxious, or frustrated I know Milo has disconnected from Pathfinder’s inner guidance.

 So, as his mindfulness coach, I help Milo reconnect using a ‘path’ I call STOP!